 Ever since Adam and Eve got their walking papers from Eden we are destined to wander on in exile without protest.
 Well, exceptions may be made to total surrender in silent acquiescence.
 You can scream if you wish, aloud or silently, like the Norwegian painter Edvard Munch, or you can sedate yourself with the finest big pharma fentanyl, rant about foreigners taking over our country, or go for broke declaring holy war on terrorism.

 But might it not be possible that we are the terrorists?
-Last weekend 20 people where killed and 26 injured while shopping at Walmart in the Cielo Mall in El Paso Texas.
+Recently 20 people where killed and 26 injured while shopping at Walmart in the Cielo Mall in El Paso Texas.
 A similar incident took place on the same day in Dayton, Ohio.
 Pogo the Possum got it right during the Vietnam War when he said, “I have seen the enemy and it is us.”

-We must face this truth, just as the Vietnamese artist and poet Tien Cao did reflecting upon what happened to her own family when they fled war and then confronted what it means to begin all over again on a foreign shore.
+We must face this truth, just as the Vietnamese Canadian artist and poet Tien Cao did reflecting upon what happened to her own family when they fled war and then confronted what it means to begin all over again on a foreign shore.

 if you retrace your past